lukesargeant/ember-cli-sparkline/README.md

 Warning: You need to give the sparkline a width and height.
 The dummy app applies width and height styles targetting the .ember-cli-sparkline css class that is present on the root element of the sparkline component.

+## Styling

+Ember-cli-sparkline adds no styles/CSS to your project by default.
+The following hooks are available for styling with CSS:

+###.ember-cli-sparkline

+This is an SVG element.
+If you want the sparkline to fill its container, you could give the container position: relative; and then apply the following rule:

+    .ember-cli-sparkline {
+      position: absolute;
+      top: 0;
+      right: 0;
+      bottom: 0;
+      left: 0;
+    }

+###.ember-cli-sparkline_line

+This is an SVG path element that represents the line drawn by the data points.
+The following attributes are useful for styling the sparkline's line element:

+    .ember-cli-sparkline_line {
+      stroke: red;
+      stroke-width: 1px;
+      stroke-linejoin: round;
+    }

+###.ember-cli-sparkline_area

+This is an SVG path element representing the area beneath the data points.
+The following attributes are useful for styling the sparline's area element:

+    .ember-cli-sparkline_area {
+      fill: #444;
+    }

 ## Contributing

 * `git clone` this repository